What should your customer do when they come across a legal dispute?

 Step 2: Seek early legal advice

-Before responding to any other party or legal documentation, it’s important that you fully understand your position and identify any legal risk.
+Before responding to any other party or legal documentation, it’s important that they fully understand their position and identify any legal risk.

 Many people, through their home, business, landlord or motor policy may have access to legal expenses insurance which includes access to free legal support.
 ARAG policyholders can receive free legal advice 24/7, 365 days a year.

-Now you have the relevant facts and evidence, speaking to a legal adviser at this stage can help you:
+Once they have the relevant facts and evidence, speaking to a legal adviser at this stage can help them:

 - Identify potential risks or liabilities